-A Legacy of Blues, View, and Theatre
+A Legacy of Surrealism & Theatre

 Indra Tamang collaborated on art projects with Charles Henri Ford for decades and cared for Ruth during the last years of her life at the Dakota.
 Having inherited the rights to the work of both siblings, he is at once copyright holder and meticulous steward of their significant cultural contributions.